adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/content/teaser/v2/teaser/README.md

 1. `./actionsEnabled` - property that defines whether or not the teaser has Call-to-Action elements
 2. `./actions` - child node where the Call-to-Action elements are stored as a list of `item` nodes with the following properties
     1. `link` - property that stores the Call-to-Action link to a generic page
-    2. `productSlug` - property that stores the Call-to-Action link to a product page for selected product
+    2. `productSku` - property that stores the Call-to-Action link to a product page for selected product
-    3. `categoryID` - property that stores the Call-to-Action to Selected category, it is preferred over `productSlug`
+    3. `categoryID` - property that stores the Call-to-Action to Selected category, it is preferred over `productSku`
     4. `text` - property that stores the Call-to-Action text
 3. `./fileReference` - property or `file` child node - will store either a reference to the image file, or the image file
 4. `./linkURL` - link applied to teaser elements.
 URL or path to a content page